 Did you find this article helpful?
 Consider buying me a coffee as a way to say thanks!

-So, now that you know what to buy in Buenos Aires, are you planning to visit Buenos Aires?
+So, what are you planning to buy in Buenos Aires?
 Let me know in the comments below if you’ll soon be shopping in Buenos Aires!

-You might also like these Buenos Aires articles:
+Before you go… you might like these Buenos Aires articles:

 ARGENTINA TRIP ESSENTIALS